ThatFellaNick/SimpleDeployBike/README.md

 1. Drop the folder "dayz_code" into your mission.

-2. If you didn't edit the init.sqf and the descripton.ext yet, just replace your ones with the provided ones.
+2. If you have not edited the init.sqf and the descripton.ext yet, just replace your ones with the provided ones.

-3. In case you already made some changes to them, follow the next instructions.
-If you replaced them, you are done.
+3. If you have changed the, follow the changes below.
+Otherwise, you are done.

 4. In your mission\init.sqf find this line: